fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 Particularly important is the condition when new SW get installed.
 By definition, this happens when service worker file *gets changed*.
-Ultimately, it means new SW is installed once the size of the current SW script is different from the new one&mdash;bytewise.
-Unfortunately, the exact process is a little counterintuitive.
+Ultimately, it means new SW is installed once the size of the current SW script is different from the new one&mdash;*bytewise*.
+Unfortunately, the exact process is little counterintuitive.
 Old SW is not replaced immediately after new SW is detected, but once the user leaves the page.
 This means closing it, not just refreshing.
 Weird?
 Yes but fortunately fixable.
 We can avoid default behavior by calling